 - Test your concept

 - Federal Tax IDs

 - Build your team

 Small Business FAQs

 If not yesterday, today.
 Many small businesses start as a side hustle.
-Read this article to learn when to know to quit your job and go all-in on your business.
+Check out our Start Your Side Hustle course when to know to quit your job and go all-in on your business.

 There's a wide variety of marketing agencies out there, some good, some bad.
 Before your sign an expensive contract, make sure you identify where you need help.
 We suggest that you know the basics of Facebook Ads, social media marketing, and copywriting so you can be prepared to ask the right questions to know if an agency will get results or just schedule strategy meetings.

 Good is a relative term.
-A better question to ask is whether your product solves a problem or fits a market?
-Read this article to find your product market fit.
+A better question to ask is whether your product solves a problem or fits a market.

 Ready to Build Your Business?

 No matter where you are on your entrepreneurial journey, we’re here to help.
 Explore our free training series to learn everything you need to make your business dream a reality.